-In Section~\ref{sec:coreSubroutine}, we explained the branching in the branch and bound method.
+In Section~\ref{sec:coreSubroutine}, we explained the branching in the branch-and-bound method.
 This algorithm can be much faster by the bounding introduced in this section.
-Firstly, recall that we are maximizing the following:
+First, recall that we are maximizing the following:

 This can be easily bounded by